BAFurtado/eco_cars/Notes.md

 period.
 4. A firma que é eliminada pode ser utilizada como imitação, dentre as alternativas aleatórias, logo depois é eliminada.
 5. **Do discounts and taxes paid/received by consumers affect value received by firms?**
+6. **Public expenditure is calculated by periods.
+Should we use ACCUMULATED expenditures**